makeshapefly/wbs-tech-test/README.md

 ### Application design / code
 1. There are a small number of backend tests, but no frontend tests.
-2. It would be nice to have an Open API/Swagger definition for the backend (for a real app).
-3. During the npm build process there are some deprecated dependencies and some known vulnerabilities.
+2. During the npm build process there are some deprecated dependencies and some known vulnerabilities.
 In a production grade app there would likely be some DAST/SAST container scanning.
-4. The API is exposed on http not https.
+3. The API is exposed on http not https.
-5. The API is not secured.
-In a robust, production ready app, you might consider using oauth2 and an Idp.
-For a simple app, an API key could be used to provide additional security.
-6. The React app is not using Typescript (when I ran create-react-app for the boilerplate I forgot to include the typescript argument and didn't want to restart).
+4. The React app is not using Typescript (when I ran create-react-app for the boilerplate I forgot to include the typescript argument and didn't want to restart).
 A bigger app would undoubtedly benefit from stronger typing.
+5. Secrets management.
+6. App is not responsive.

 ### Application features
 1. In the existing KPI application, teams of equal rank were marked with an '=' symbol in the Rank column.